Indicator (distance amplifying instrument): Principles

-Indicators inherently provide relative measure only.
+Indicators inherently provide relative measurement only.
 But given that suitable references are used (for example, gauge blocks), they often allow a practical equivalent of absolute measure, with periodic recalibration against the references.
 However, the user must know how to use them properly and understand how in some situations, their measurements will still be relative rather than absolute because of factors such as cosine error (discussed later).